kannan0071/AI_Lab_2023-24/Ex.No13_Learning_miniproject.md

 ### DATE: 22/4/24
 ### REGISTER NUMBER : 212221040071
 ### AIM:
-To write a program to train the classifier for diabetes prediction.
+To write a program to train the classifier for Diabetes.
 ###  Algorithm:

+Step 1: Import packages

+Step 2: Get the data

+Step 3: Split the data

+Step 4: Scale the data

+Step 5: Instantiate model

+Step 6: Create a function for gradio

+Step 7: Print Result.
 ### Program:

 ```py